Whitehall: History

 Banqueting House was built as an extension to the Palace of Whitehall in 1622 by Inigo Jones.
 It is the only surviving portion of the palace after it was burned down, and was the first Renaissance building in London.
 It later became a museum to the Royal United Services Institute and has been opened to the public since 1963.

 Oliver Cromwell moved to the street in 1647, taking up residence in Wallingford House.
 Two years later, Charles I was carried through Whitehall on the way to his trial at Westminster Hall.
 Whitehall itself was a wide street and had sufficient space for a scaffold to be erected for the King's execution at Banqueting House.
 He made a brief speech there before being beheaded.
 Cromwell died at the Palace of Whitehall in 1658.

 During the Great Plague of London in 1665, people boarded coaches at Whitehall, then at the edge of urban London, in an attempt to escape.
 The King and court temporarily moved to Oxford to avoid the plague, while Samuel Pepys remarked in his diary on 29 June, "By water to Whitehall, where the Court is full of waggons and people ready to go out of town.
 This end of town every day grows very bad with plague".

 By the 18th century, traffic was struggling along the narrow streets south of Holbein Gate, which led to King Street Gate being demolished in 1723.
 Holbein Gate, in turn, was demolished in 1759.
 Meanwhile, Parliament Street was a side road alongside the palace, leading to the Palace of Westminster.
 After the Palace of Whitehall was destroyed, Parliament Street was widened to match Whitehall's width.
 The present appearance of the street dates from 1899 after a group of houses between Downing Street and Great George Street were destroyed.

-In the 1970s, the IRA detonated some explosives in front of the Ministry of Agriculture building in Whitehall.
+On 8 March 1973, the IRA detonated a bomb in front of the Ministry of Agriculture building in Whitehall, injuring a number of bystanders.
+On 7 February 1991, the IRA launched a mortar attack on 10 Downing Street in an unsuccessful attempt to assassinate Prime Minister John Major and his cabinet.